rolczynski/rolczynski.github.io/about.md

 share: false
 ---

+hey 👋 I am super happy that you are here where I am trying to show up my perspective on lovely Machine Learning.
-I am Machine Learning Engineer/Researcher.
-I have worked on both industrial and academic projects for startup companies, tech giants, and public sector institutions on a wide range of topics from natural language processing to speech recognition.
+I have worked on a wide range of topics from natural language processing to speech recognition.
+The work with complex models is exciting but, at most, I like rediscover and deeply understand basic concepts.